Where can you get delicious sushi in Asheville? Explore the best Asheville sushi restaurants for dine-in and takeout – from locals.

 We are not 100% sold on that claim.
-We’ve had OK sushi here, but it’s not personally our favorite or even go-to sushi restaurant in Downtown Asheville.
+We’ve had OK sushi here – multiple times – but it’s not personally our favorite or even go-to sushi restaurant in Downtown Asheville.

 You may also wish to check out Ukiah Japanese Smokehouse, which serves raw fish along with Japanese and American BBQ fusion food.

-While not fully an Asheville “sushi restaurant,” Ukiah is one of Asheville’s great date night restaurants too.
+While not fully an Asheville “sushi restaurant,” Ukiah is one of Asheville’s great date night restaurants.

 Looking for delivery options for your sushi?
-These are the two apps that we use the most:
+These are the three apps that we use the most:

 North Carolina has its own takeout app and delivery service, Takeout Central.
 Download the free app, and you’ll see all of the areas and restaurants they serve, including Asheville.
 Like other food apps, place your order in the app, add a payment method, and drop any notes for the restaurant or driver.

 Along with Takeout Central, we also use GrubHub.
-Sometimes they have slightly different menus — even though the restaurant is the same — and/or they service different establishments.
+Sometimes they have slightly different menus – even though the restaurant is the same – or they service different establishments.